alexxsalazar/Nvidia3080_BB_bot/README.md

 **Before starting the please read the following section.**

 **You need 2 things for this bot to work**
 1. A virtual card.
-You can get these from privacy.command
+You can get these from privacy.com
 2. Web cookie after valid sensor data has been sent by the browser

 **What cookie?**

 [Here is a picture of what the cookie values will look like](https://imgs.developpaper.com/imgs/2561717502-cccff2c795e46080_articlex.png).
 Notice that the _abck cookie has a 1 value in between the first ~ ~.
 Make sure that when you copy your _abck it has a 0 value inside.
 Keep browsing until that area has a 0.
 You're going to paste all your cookies in data/sensor_data_cookie.json .
 Some of you might be wondering why this has to be done this way.
 The reason is that sensor data is trasnmitted from your browser to the server to in a sense legitimize that you are not a bot.
 The way this sensor data is produced changes over time so I felt like this was the most reliable way to inject it in.
 Every couple hours you will have to change the cookies used.
 I like to do this is use an incognito window, surf Best Buy a bit and copy the cookie.
-Apparently this is popular in the shoe bot wor

 **Why do I need a virtual card?**